 Many small businesses across the UK are unable to access mainstream finance.
-While they can access finance from socially motivated lenders such as Community Development Finance Institutions (CDFIs), the CDFIs themselves face barriers to achieving long-term sustainability and securing significant capital at scale to meet the demand of small businesses.
+While they can access finance from socially motivated lenders such as Community Development Finance Institutions (CDFIs), the CDFIs themselves face barriers to achieving long-term sustainability and securing capital at scale to meet the demand of small businesses.

 A long-term financial, social and economic evaluation of the facility will be carried out by the Centre for Regional Economic and Social Research at Sheffield Hallam.